PublicDatasets/token-whitepapers/README.md

 ## Submission process

-To submit a white paper, fork this repo and add your white paper info with this structure:
+To submit a whitepaper, [open an issue](https://help.github.com/articles/creating-an-issue/) and add your whitepaper info with this structure:

 ```
 GNT,Golem,https://golem.network/crowdfunding/Golemwhitepaper.pdf